JS001 (toripalimab, anti-PD-1 mAb)

 JS002 (anti-PCSK9 mAb)

 JS002 is a recombinant humanized anti-PCSK9 monoclonal antibody for injection, which is designed for the treatment of certain cardiovascular diseases.
-We currently are cooperating with a top clinical trial center in the PRC and are close to conclude the Phase I clinical trial to evaluate the safety and tolerability of JS002 in volunteer patients.
+We are conducting Phase III clinical studies with larger patient population for further verification of efficacy and safety.

 Mechanism of Action